Generalloon Gaming Store

 Need for Speed Underground

-Unlike previous Need for Speed games, which featured sports cars and exotics , Underground featured vehicles associated with the import scene .
-It was the first game in the series to offer a career mode that features a comprehensive storyline, and a garage mode that allowed players to fully customize their cars with a wide variety of brand-name performance and visual upgrades.
+Unlike previous Need for Speed games, which featured sports cars and exotics, Underground featured vehicles associated with the import scene.
+It was the first game in the series to offer a career mode that features a comprehensive storyline, and a garage mode that allowed players to fully customize their cars with a large variety of brand-name performance and visual upgrades.
 All races take place in the fictional Olympic City.

 Underground was critically and commercially successful, selling around 15 million units and receiving positive reviews.
 It was followed by Need for Speed: Underground 2 in 2004.

-Need for Speed: Underground is a racing video game released in 2003 and the seventh installment of the series Need for Speed, after Hot Pursuit 2 (2002).
-Developed by EA Black Box and edited by Electronic Arts It has had three versions: one for consoles and Microsoft Windows and another for Game Boy Advance .
-A arcade version , developed by Global VR and co-published by Konami It was released two years later.
+Need for Speed: Underground is a racing video game released in 2003 and the seventh installment in the Need for Speed series, following Hot Pursuit 2 (2002).
+Developed by EA Black Box and published by Electronic Arts , it had three versions: one for consoles and Microsoft Windows , and another for the Game Boy Advance .
+An arcade version , developed by Global VR and co-published by Konami , was released two years later.

-Unlike the previous ones games Need for Speed, which starred sports cars and vehicles exotic , Underground offered vehicles imported This was the first game in the series to offer a career mode with a complete storyline, as well as a garage mode allowing players to fully customize their cars with a wide variety of performance upgrades and branded visual enhancements.
-All races take place in the fictional city of Olympic City.
+Unlike previous Need for Speed games, which featured sports cars and exotic cars , Underground featured vehicles associated with the import scene .
+It was the first game in the series to offer a career mode with a complete storyline, as well as a garage mode allowing players to fully customize their cars with a wide variety of brand-name performance and visual upgrades.
+All races take place in the fictional Olympic City.

-Underground It was a critical and commercial success, selling approximately 15 million copies and receiving positive reviews.
+Underground was a critical and commercial success, selling around 15 million copies and receiving positive reviews.
 It was followed by Need for Speed: Underground 2 in 2004.

-This is a used game, meaning it may show some minor signs of wear.
+Used game, which means it may show some slight signs of wear.
 The photo is for illustrative purposes only.
-Tested , such as l .
+Tested,